-Loren Ludwig is Faculty of Music at the Peabody Institute of Johns Hopkins University.
+Loren Ludwig is a scholar/performer based in Baltimore, MD.
 He completed his Ph.D. in Critical and Comparative Studies in Music at the University of Virginia in 2011.
 Supported by the Andrew W. Mellon Foundation and the American Musicological Society, his dissertation (“Equal to All Alike”: A Cultural History of the Viol Consort in England, c.1550- 1675) explores the social nature of amateur chamber music for viol consort.
 The project investigates how consort music shaped understandings of social intimacy, the nature and propriety of the passions, and the relationship between language and music.
 In addition to his work on early modern musical culture, Loren has research interests in African American music as well as the twentieth-century history of performance practice.
-Loren is currently researching the history of the “Yankee” viol and in the early nineteenth-century development of American vernacular music.
+Loren is currently writing about the relationship between music and alchemy in the 17th-century Alchemical writings of Michael Maier.
+He is also at work reconstructing the lost performance practice of the “Yankee” viol in the early nineteenth-century development of American vernacular music.

 In the classroom, Loren is committed to helping students explore the ways that music engages multiple domains of human experience and cultural production.
 During the 2011-2012 academic year he was a Visiting Lecturer at the New Zealand School of Music in Wellington, New Zealand, where he taught courses on the history of African American music, Baroque Music, and the cultural history of music in the West.
 During the 2013-2014 academic year he was a visiting assistant professor of musicology at Grinnell College in Grinnell, IA.
 He has taught at the Ruhr Universität in Bochum, Germany and the Shanghai Conservatory and while at Virginia Loren taught all levels of musicianship, a history of hip hop, and an introduction to music theory.
 During spring 2013 Loren taught “Practical Hexachordal Theory” [great title!--not his] at Longy School of Music of Bard College.
-Loren currently teaches musicology and music theory as Faculty of Music at the Peabody Institute of Johns Hopkins University in Baltimore.
+During 2014-15 Loren taught musicology and music theory as Faculty of Music at the Peabody Institute of Johns Hopkins University in Baltimore.